| Updated Aug. 22, 2019 with new phones.

 Rumor has it that Huawei is already working on the next version of EMUI, 9.0, which runs on top of Android Pie.
 Based on their track record, most of their midrange and flagship devices should receive the update.
 Also, many of the devices released by Huawei since the end of last year have released with Project Treble support, making upgrades even more seamless.

 LG is notoriously bad when it comes to updating their devices.
-Whether it's midrange, entry level, or even flagship, LG customers know they shouldn't expect their device to get the latest OS version for at least a year.
-LG is trying to change that with their new Global Software Upgrade Center.
-The new facility is assigned with testing OS updates faster so that they can be pushed out to their customers.
-But we shall see with the first significant test, Android Pie.
+Whether it's midrange, entry-level, or even flagship, LG customers know they shouldn't expect their device to get the latest OS version for at least a year.
+Despite the creation of the Global Software Upgrade Center, LG has still only updated a few phones so far.

 - LG V20: No information